jieyu11/AtlStaveQAInfraRedAnalysis/ThermalImpedanceQA/README.md

 ```bash
 conda init bash
 ```
-And set the auto-activation to false to prevent Anaconda initializing automatically whenever a shell is started:
+And set the auto-activation to false to prevent Anaconda initializing automatically whenever a new shell window is opened:
 ```bash
 conda config --set auto_activate_base false
 ```